 Then in the blink of an eye, we grew up, got married and started having babies.
 I will never forget the day after the birth of her son, Brady, for the rest of my life.
 Within hours of becoming a mother, Kellene also acquired another title.
 She became The General in the war against Cystic Fibrosis.

 Brady was diagnosed with CF, an inherited, chronic disease that affects the lungs and digestive system.
 He and 30,000 other folks in the U.S. have Cystic Fibrosis.
-He will turn seven years old in March and in his lifetime he has been hospitalized eight times, all issues CF related.
+He will turn nine years old in March and in his lifetime he has been hospitalized more than eight times, all issues CF-related.
 Things like breathing and eating are challenges that 50 pills a day help control.
 For Brady, there is no cure, but for 4% of the CF population an amazing new drug called Kalydeco has become available and is now controlling the disease.
 Unfortunately, Brady suffers from a CF gene mutation that remains in the outstanding 10% of the population without a drug advancement in sight.
 And this is why my friend is incredible.

 Overnight she became an advocate, for not only her own son, but for so many others who are affected by this disease.
 It’s as if being CF Ambassador was as involuntary as breathing for her.
 She became a spokeswoman for the Cystic Fibrosis Foundation.
 She started fundraising the year Brady was born and what started out as a little grass roots event has quickly evolved into an incredible fundraiser, which is why drugs like Kalydeco are being developed.
 Make no mistake, she does not want you to feel sorry for her.
 CF is why she is here and until CF stands for Cure Found, she simply Will.Not.Stop.